maartene/AoC2024/Day24/NOTES.md

 - ✅ Parse initial state

 ## 🍅 Pomodoro 2 - parse the wires and apply them in the small example
-- ⚠️ Make the example input pass for the small example (without hard coded values)
+- ✅ Make the example input pass for the small example (without hard coded values)
+- ✅ The larger example